4.2 Multi-Agency Public Protection Arrangements (MAPPA)

 - Category 2 - Violent offenders and other sexual offenders who are not required to register:

-- An offender convicted (or found not guilty by reason of insanity or to be unfit to stand trial and to have done the act charged) of murder or an offence specified under Schedule 15 of the Criminal Justice Act 2003 (CJA 2003) Schedule 15 Criminal Justice Act 2003 who received a sentence of 12 months or more or a hospital order;
+- An offender convicted (or found not guilty by reason of insanity or to be unfit to stand trial and to have done the act charged) of murder or an offence specified under Schedule 15 of the Criminal Justice Act 2003 (CJA 2003) who received a sentence of 12 months or more or a hospital order;

 - An offender barred from working with children under the DBS Vetting and Barring Scheme (or subject to a Disqualification Order for an offence listed under Schedule 4 of the Criminal Justice and Court Services Act 2000, which preceded this Scheme).

-- Category 3 - Other dangerous offenders: a person who has been cautioned, reprimanded, warned or convicted of an offence which indicates that he or she is capable of causing serious harm and which requires multi-agency management at Level 2 or 3 (This might not be for an offence under Sch.15 of the CJA 2003 – see above).
+- Category 3 - Other dangerous offenders: a person who has been cautioned, reprimanded, warned or convicted of an offence which indicates that they are capable of causing serious harm and which requires multi-agency management at Level 2 or 3 (This might not be for an offence under Sch.15 of the CJA 2003 – see above);

 Offenders entering MAPPA as new cases will be: